IonutParau/vx_standard_format/NEXT_STANDARD.md

 This is a base64-encoded bytestream of a zlib-compressed json-encoded object.

 This object should have 2 fields (though each one can be optionally not mentioned and instead replaced with a default):
 - `A`, which is an indentifier for the remake that encoded this.
 Used for preprocessors (more on that later).
-Should default to the string `modularcm`.
 - `GT`, which means grid-type.
 The string `fixed` means a fixed grid, `dynamic` means a dynamic grid, `fixed-hex` means fixed hexagon grid and `dynamic-hex` means dynamic hexagon grid.
 It should default to `fixed`.
-- `P` is the stadnard, from the `archived` folder, that was used to make it.
+- `P` is the standard, from the `archived` folder, that was used to make it.
 This can be used for backwards compatibility.
 If it's missing, assume it was made with `NEXT_STANDARD`.
 To use the standard archived on February 14, 2023, it would be set to `14-2-2023`.

 If it is not mentioned, the default one is used, which has the defaults of those 2 fields.